 Vita lifted her sword and pointed it at him.
 The gesture was less a threat than it was a way of singling him out from the nonexistent crowd. <How do those two sentences even begin to make sense together?
 Please tell me!
 I'd love to get a glimpse of how your sick mind works.>

 <I fear you'll have to get in line behind your brother.
 He has the right to know before any of you.>

 A hand landed on Glaw's shoulder.
 The weight of it was too well known to make him start, but he turned his head a little quicker than usual.
 The stare-down that had ensued in front of him was making him jumpy.

 'Should I break them up?'
 Dylis signed.

-Glaw made a vague gesture that seemed to say 'no idea' more than 'yes' or 'no'.
+Glaw made a vague gesture that said 'no idea' more than 'yes' or 'no'.
 The two demons in question were frozen in place, weapons not raised but not lowered either.
-Neither of them looked like they would be backing down any time soon.
+Neither of them looked like they would be backing down anytime soon.